lsfusion/platform/docs/en/How-to_Interactive_forms.md

 7. [Navigator](How-to_Navigator.md).
 Adding forms to the  [navigator](Navigator.md).
 8. [Matrix](How-to_Matrix.md).
 Building forms with a dynamic number of table columns.
 9. [Table state](How-to_Table_status.md).
 Accessing current selections and orderings on a form.
+10. [Custom components](How-to_Custom_components.md).
+Using your own visual components written in JavaScript.